 The Liturgy and the Music

 Even these have generally taken on an undue sacredness, with categories of liturgy and music substituting for real intimacy, fellowship, sharing and commitment.
 However, sometimes the liturgy does include some spiritually uplifting lectures, and sometimes the music is able to transcend these strictures with valid inspiration.

 A Few Words about Jewish Idolatry

 According to the mytho-history of the Hebrew culture, they made several forays into idolatry with idols of wood and stone, groves, and attendant rites and ceremonies.
 By the time of the J-person they were dead set against such simplistic, blatant idolatry without realizing that their very temple and associated ceremonies were idols as well.
 The serious seeker of truth will understand that all ancient people were planet worshipers, and that the imposing, glorious configuration of the antediluvian Saturnian triune system of planets in the sky was considered to be the chief trio of Gods.
 The Jews had their vaunted monotheism where they clung to the idea that only Saturn—same celestial object as Moloch and Ra—was the real God.

-Over time, because of the polar alignment configuration, they somehow wrapped up the three planets into one entity called “Elohim” and deny to this day that the word means the plural of god or gods, saying instead that it means the plural of majesty.
+Over time, because of the polar alignment configuration, they somehow wrapped up the three planets into one entity now called “Elohim” and deny to this day that the word means the plural of god or gods, saying instead that it means the plural of majesty.
 This hypocrisy flies in the very face of the word being used as the plural of god in their own Old Testament sacred literature when describing the multiple gods of other cultures!
-They thereby eschewed the other planets as gods and thus felt morally superior to those cultures that indulged in the worship of the polytheistic pantheon.
+Thus they thereby eschewed the other planets as gods and felt morally superior to those cultures that continued to indulge in the worship of the polytheistic pantheon.